alsd4git/dotfiles/README.md

   * On Ubuntu/Debian, the `bat` binary may be named `batcat`, and `fd` as `fdfind`.
 The installer creates shims (`/usr/local/bin/bat` and `/usr/local/bin/fd`) for a consistent experience.
   * For Python/Swift tooling, only the managers are installed (`uv`, `swiftly`); no specific Python or Swift toolchain versions are installed by this script.
   * Ensures `~/.local/bin` is on `PATH` (if the directory exists) so user-installed tools like `uv` and `swiftly` are available.
+  * On Linux, `swiftly` is installed from the official Swift.org tarball flow.
 * **Checks for Dependencies:** Verifies if essential commands used by aliases/functions (like `docker`, `swift`, `git`, `nano`) are present and warns if not.
 * **Configures Startup Commands (Optional):** Asks if you want `nice_print_aliases` and `fastfetch` (or `screenfetch` as a fallback) to run when a new shell starts.
 These run only in interactive shells.
 * **fzf & zoxide Initialization:** If installed, `zoxide` is initialized for your shell; `fzf` keybindings/completions are sourced when available.